 Marvelous Great Sage!
 With a loud whistle he somersaulted right up into midair, his two feet treading the auspicious cloud of five colors (emphasis added).
 At about three hundred paces above ground, he let loose his rod to make [the martial arts moves] Sprinkling Flowers over the Top and the Yellow Dragon Entwining the Body.
 Up and down he moved, circling left and right.
 In the beginning his person and the rod so complemented each other that they seemed, as the adage had it, like flowers added to brocade.
 By and by even the person disappeared, and all one could see was a sky full of twirling rods!
 (Wu & Yu, 2012, vol. 4, pp. 196-197)

-Fig. 7 – Here is an example of an auspicious cloud (larger version).
+Fig. 7 – An example of an auspicious cloud (larger version).
 The scientific term for this phenomenon is “cloud iridescence,” but such nimbuses are commonly called “rainbow clouds” in English.

 Notes: